LauriSarap/FamilyTree/README.md

 # Installation

 * Clone or download the repository to your local machine.
+* Make sure that you have WINDOWS 10
 * Open the solution in Visual Studio.
   * Make sure you have .NET Maui installed
   * Application uses .NET 6.0